The unitary representations of the Poincare group in any spacetime dimension: Elementary particles as unitary irreducible representations of the isometry group

 $\bullet$ Notice that the previous discussion remains entirely valid if the Minkowski spacetime ${\mathbb R}^{D-1,1}$ is replaced everywhere by any other maximally symmetric spacetime (\textit{i.e.} de Sitter spacetime $dS_D$, or anti de Sitter spacetime $AdS_D$) under the condition that the inhomogeneous Lorentz group $IO(D-1,1)$ be also replaced everywhere by the corresponding group of isometries (respectively, $\,O(D,\,1)$ or, $O(D-1,\,2)\,$).

 $\bullet$ In first-quantization, particles are described by fields on the spacetime and isometries are represented by unitary operators.
 A particle is said to be ``elementary" if the representation is irreducible, and ``composite" if the representation is made of a product of irreps.

-In second-quantization, a unitary representation of the isometry group describes the one-particle Hilbert space of states.
+$\bullet$ A modern point of view on Quantum Field Theory \cite{BeBo:Weinberg} is that a quantum field (not to be confused with the state vector discussed above) is an \emph{operator} defined at each point of space and time, that acts in a Fock space of states, the field being represented by a superposition, for different values of the momentum, of one-particule annihilation and creation operators for particle and the associated antiparticle.
+The approach of \cite{BeBo:Weinberg} is to build up the quantum field by imposing Lorentz invariance at every stage.
+To quote Weinberg, the field equation satisfied by the \emph{quantum} field arises almost incidentally, as a byproduct of his construction.

+$\bullet$ A unitary representation of the isometry group describes the one-particle Hilbert space of states.
+The group-theoretical argument of Bargmann and Wigner \cite{BeBo:Bargmann48} applies to the one-particule states of a free particle.\footnote{See e.g. Eq.
+(2.5.1) of \cite{BeBo:Weinberg} where the one-particle state vectors are denoted by $\Psi_{p,\sigma}\,$.} The classification of the UIRs of the Poincar\'e group indeed yields the Klein-Gordon equation for a massive particle, or the D'Alembert equation in the case of a massless particle \cite{BeBo:Bargmann48}.
+This comes automatically from the group-theoretical analysis and is \emph{not} an assumption.

-\textbf{Another point of view:} On the one hand, the rules of quantum mechanics imply that quantum symmetries correspond to unitary representations of the symmetry group carried by the Hilbert space of physical states.
-Furthermore, if time translations are a one-parameter subgroup of the symmetry group, then the Schr\"{o}dinger equation is essentially a unitary representation of this subgroup.
+\textbf{Summary:} On the one hand, the rules of quantum mechanics imply that quantum symmetries correspond to unitary representations of the symmetry group carried by the Hilbert space of physical states.
+Furthermore, if time translations constitute a one-parameter subgroup of the symmetry group, then the Schr\"{o}dinger equation for the time evolution of a state vector essentially is a unitary representation of this subgroup.
 On the other hand, the principle of relativity dictates that the isometries of spacetime be symmetries of the physical system.
-All together, this implies that linear relativistic wave equations may be identified with unitary reps of the isometry group.
+All together, this implies that linear relativistic field equations may be identified with unitary reps of the isometry group.